le0pard/le0pard.github.io/_posts/chef/2013-02-17-chef-server-getting-started-part-1.md

 # Initialize Chef Server project

 To setup and configure Chef Server we will use Chef Solo (really? :).
-This is because this component of system also should quickly deployed the new server, if with Chef Server something happens (crash file system of server, etc.).
+Chef Solo will help us quickly deploy Chef Server on a new server, if with it something happens (crash file system of server, etc.).
 Do not forget to make a backups of Chef Server (because compared with Chef Solo, Chef Server will be the point of failure in your configuration management system).

 Let's create our folder, which will contain all our Chef kitchen: